MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-ChildItem.md

 ### -Exclude

-Specifies, as a string array, a property or property that this cmdlet excludes from the operation.
-The value of this parameter qualifies the **Path** parameter.
+Specifies an array of one or more string patterns to be matched as the cmdlet gets child items.
+Any matching item is excluded from the output.
 Enter a path element or pattern, such as `*.txt` or `A*`.
 Wildcard characters are accepted.

 A trailing asterisk (`*`) in the **Path** parameter is optional.
 For example, `-Path C:\Test\Logs` or `-Path C:\Test\Logs\*`.
 If a trailing asterisk (`*`) is included, the command recurses into the **Path** parameter's subdirectories.
 Without the asterisk (`*`), the contents of the **Path** parameter are displayed.
 More details are included in Example 5 and the Notes section.

+The **Include** and **Exclude** parameters can be used together.
+However, the exclusions are applied after the inclusions, which can affect the final output.

 ```yaml
 Type: System.String[]